unoplatform/uno/doc/articles/faq.md

 ## What is the Uno Platform?
 The Uno Platform is a Universal Windows Platform Bridge to allow UWP based code to run on iOS, Android, and WebAssembly.
 It provides the full API definitions of the UWP Spring Creators Update (17134), and the implementation of parts of the UWP API, such as Windows.UI.Xaml, to enable applications to run on these platforms.
-This allows the use the UWP tooling from Windows in Visual Studio, such as Xaml Edit and Continue and C# Edit and Continue, to build an application as much as possible on Windows, then validate that the application runs on iOS, Android and WebAssembly.
+This allows the use the UWP tooling from Windows in Visual Studio, such as XAML Edit and Continue and C# Edit and Continue, to build an application as much as possible on Windows, then validate that the application runs on iOS, Android and WebAssembly.
 The XAML User Interface (UI) provides the ability to display the same XAML files on Windows, iOS, Android and WebAssembly platforms.
 Uno also provides support for the MVVM pattern on all platforms, with binding, styling, control and data-templating features.
 As the Uno Platform provides all of the APIs of the complete UWP platform, any UWP library can be compiled on top of Uno (e.g. XamlBehaviors), with the ability to determine which APIs are implemented or not via the IDE using C# Analyzers.

 ## What does UNO Platform do?

-**For users**, it provides can provide a consistent experience across platforms, particularly between mobile and desktop browsers.
+**For users**, it can provide can provide a consistent experience across platforms, particularly between mobile and desktop browsers.

-**For developers**, it provides a common development experience across all platforms, using Microsoft's tooling as a base for a more efficient development loop.
+**For developers**, it can provide a consistent development experience across all platforms, using Microsoft's tooling as a base for a more efficient development loop.

-**For designers**, XAML provides a common way to use pixel-perfect designs and use rich UI interactions.
+**For designers**, XAML can provide a shared way to use pixel-perfect designs and use rich UI interactions.

 ## Why Uno ?
-Developing for Windows (phone, desktop, tablet, XBox), iOS (tablet and phone), Android (tablet and Phone) and WebAssembly at once can be a complex process, especially when it comes to the user interface.
+Developing for Windows (phone, desktop, tablet, XBox), iOS (tablet and phone), Android (tablet and phone) and the Web via WebAssembly at once can be a complex process, especially when it comes to the user interface.
 Each platform has its own ways of defining dynamic layouts, with some being more efficient, some more verbose, some more elegant, and some more performant than others.
 Yet, being able to master all these frameworks at once is a particularly difficult task, because of the amount of platform-specific knowledge required to master each platform.
 Most of the time it boils down to different teams developing the same application multiple times, with each requiring a full development cycle.
 With Xamarin, C# comes to all these platforms; however, it only provides transparent translations of the UI frameworks available for iOS and Android.
 Most non-UI code can be shared, but when it comes to the UI, almost nothing can be shared.
 To avoid having to learn the UI-layout techniques and approaches for each platform, Uno.UI mimics the Windows XAML approach of defining UI and layouts.
 This translates into the ability to share styles, layouts, and data-bindings while retaining the ability to mix XAML-style and native layouts.
 For instance, a StackPanel can easily contain a RelativeLayout on Android, or a MKMapView on iOS.